 Spoiled for choice?
-Babbel for Android, iPhone / iPod and iPad – now also for Kindle
+Babbel for Android, iOS – and Kindle

 Aishah El Muntasser does not only write blog posts for Babbel.
 For over a year she has been answering our customers’ questions quite tirelessly.
 In order to be able to really help she insists on trying all the new stuff herself.
 Which sometimes means jumping in at the deep end.
 Read her latest report here: